Airbus Group CEO keeping options open on new term

 Shareholders will be asked on Tuesday to give cashflow a greater weight in Enders' compensation, which includes a basic salary of 1.4 million euros plus performance-related bonuses.

 There has been speculation in the past that Enders would seek a career in politics.
-The former defense ministry planner and paratroop reservist has clashed with Berlin over industrial or defense policy and resigned from the conservative CSU party in 2011 over Germany's opposition to intervention in Libya.
+The former defence ministry planner and paratroop reservist has clashed with Berlin over industrial or defence policy and resigned from the conservative CSU party in 2011 over Germany's opposition to intervention in Libya.

 A further clash appeared to be looming on the eve of the shareholders' meeting after Enders warned Germany in a Reuters interview of extra job cuts and factory closures due to toughening of arms export controls.

-Asked how the balance between commercial and defense activities would look in 2022, Enders said, "2022, that’s a question that my successor will deal with, that’s for sure."
+Asked how the balance between commercial and defence activities would look in 2022, Enders said, "2022, that’s a question that my successor will deal with, that’s for sure."